9 Historic Town Squares

 Where to Play: Watson Drugs and Soda Fountain serves up the dishes you might expect from an authentic old-fashioned soda fountain.
 For more formal dining—with a view, to boot—head to Orange Hill, which, true to its name, sits atop the hills of Orange and offers sweeping panoramas out to Catalina.
 When it’s time to shop, Old Towne Orange is known as “The Antique Capital of California,” and you’ll find more than 40 antiques shops, like the Antique Station & Depot and the Chapman Antique Mall.
 Then check out live music at The District Lounge, built inside Orange’s first post office.

-The History: A horseshoe-shaped square anchors Old Town Temecula, some 60 miles northeast of San Diego, where you’ll find plenty of historic action.
-Not surprisingly, many of the buildings went up around 1883, the year the Southern California Railroad brought travelers and commerce to the Temecula Valley.
-One of those structures, the Hotel Temecula, had to be rebuilt in 1891, but that structure still stands (and you can stay there).
-You can also still see the town’s first church building, St. Catherine’s—though the 1917-era structure was moved to Sam Hicks Monument Park, at the northern end of Old Town.
-Other original buildings have been refurbished and given new missions: The 1890 Mercantile building is now the entryway to the Temecula Community Theater; and the 1st National Bank, built in 1914, is now a Mexican restaurant.
+The History: A horseshoe-shaped town square anchors Old Town Temecula, where you’ll find plenty of historical action.
+Not surprisingly, many of the buildings went up around 1883, the year the Southern California Railroad brought travellers and commerce to the Temecula Valley.
+One of those structures, the Hotel Temecula, had to be rebuilt in 1891—but that structure still stands (and you can stay there).
+You can also still see the town’s first church building, St Catherine’s—though the 1917 structure has been moved to Sam Hicks Monument Park, at the northern end of Old Town.
+Other original buildings have been refurbished and given new missions: The 1890 Mercantile building is now the entrance to the Temecula Community Theater; and the 1st National Bank, built in 1914, is now a Mexican restaurant.